charles8191/rocky-bootc-gnome/README.md

 - Be a usable base image
 - Be reasonably usable as is
-- Do as much as possible with the default repos
+- Do as much as possible with the default repos (excluding EPEL as well)

 ## Out of scope